Register a plug-in

 |Run in User's Context||Provides options for applying impersonation for the step.
 The default value is Calling User.
 If the calling user doesn't have privileges to perform operations in the step, you may need to set this to a user who has these privileges.
 More information: Impersonate a user|

 Note: You should set this to control the order in which plug-ins are applied in the stage.
 It not recommended to simply accept the default value.
-If all plug-ins for the same stage, table, and message have the same value, the SdkMessageProcessingStep.SdkMessageFilterId value will determine the order in which they are executed.
+The actual execution order of the plugins with the same Execution Order value (for the same stage, table and message) isn't guaranteed and can be random.

 |Description||A description for step.
 This value is pre-populated but can be overwritten.|